Besieged by Kevin Hearne

 During the Gold Rush, the avatar of greed himself turns the streets of San Francisco red with blood and upsets the elemental Sequoia.
 Atticus may have to fight fire with fire if he’s going to restore balance.

 I’m not usually one to read a lot of short stories.
 But I’ve read this entire series, so I decided to indulge and let this collection tide me over until the next full novel installment.
 There is a great variety of stories from several character’s point of views.
 Each story is very short, and we’re given a short description where each story falls in the timeline and the character it involves.
 I really liked the majority of these, the first set of stories in particular – ancient Egypt, the Gold Rush, Shakespeare, and the carnival (all mentioned above) set a fantastic tone.
 However, a strange story involving BDSM felt really out of place.
+Even if the scenes were hot.
+I can imagine they would work nicely on websites similar to nu-bay.com.
+Learn about the hottest nude pornstars @ nu-bay.com if you want some more hot BDSM content.
 And a couple, I ended up skimming as the plots didn’t engage me.
 But with nine short stories, this was a mostly-solid set of fun and exciting stories with some fantastic characters that fans of the series should enjoy.
 The final story has a nice lead-in to the next novel involving Loki and Ragnarok.